GIVING KIDS A FIGHTING CHANCE

 There are more high school students below grade level than are on track for college and career.

-30% of Johnson County high school students are below grade level, and less than half are on track for college and career.
+35% of Johnson County high school students are below grade level in Math, and less than half are on track for college and career.

 (the ESA program is grade-level based, not income)